kp2zf/BlockChain/README.md

 ## Wallet
 Coin ownership is transfered on the Blockchain as transactions, participants have an address which funds can be sent to and from.
 Wallets can just store these addresses.
 Wallets also hold a private key (used to *sign* the transactions) and a public key (our address).

 Both keys are encrypted together using [Elliptic-Curve Cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) to generate a *KeyPair*.
 Private keys ensure that only the owner is able to spend the coins in their wallet.
+Public key is also sent along with the transaction and it can be used to verify that our signature is valid and data has not been tampered with.

 ## Transactions
 Each transaction will carry ...